 Too often project teams have designed databases and applications under the dictate of limited resources, time and budget or from a single department-oriented vantage point.
 As a result, data are processed in silos that are not integrated or even in conflict with their "ecosystem" *.

-Although the size of the ecosystem can be as large as planet Earth (and for some scientific projects certainly go further), there is no need to "boil the proverbial ocean", but to assess the factors that have an impact on an endeavors's integration with its environment.
+Although the size of the ecosystem can be as large as planet Earth (and for some scientific projects certainly go further), there is no need to "boil the proverbial ocean", but to assess the factors that have an impact on an enterprise's integration with its environment.

 Here is a non-exhaustive list of some typical project-external influence factors that define the scope of the related ecosystem: